Gab0/straintables/README.md

 ```

 The first command is a mini pipeline and should be executed only once.
-As of the current version, you'll need more than one region.
+As of the current version, you'll need more than one region to execute this.